Aditya-afk-ops/Photographgy_website/README.md

 # Photographgy_website
-Created a Photography website.
+Created a Photography website with HTML and CSS only.
-# Teacher
-Shradha Khapra
-# Student
-Delta Student